augnustin/docker-local-tutorial/PITCHME.md

 bash: flask: command not found
 ```

-That's because docker saves thing only during the `build` operation.
+That's because docker saves container changes only during the `build` operation.
 All the rest is disposable.

 ---

 ### `Dockerfile`

-To achieve this, you will have to store all the steps in your `Dockerfile`.
+To achieve this, all the steps must be in your `Dockerfile`.

 ```
 FROM ubuntu:latest